reckonfiu/server/README.md

     $ docker -v
     ```

+    If no errors occured then we can build our server.

 ## Setup:
 To set up our server with docker after all dependencies have been installed follow these steps: